jossy254-git/OOP2_PROJECTS/README.md

 #3.grading.py-is a marks grading system.

+#4.gradingsyst_with_func.py - is a grading sytem that is called in function

-#4.methodprog.py--illustrate functions of different python methods.
+#5.methodprog.py--illustrate functions of different python methods.

+#6.numrange.py - displays a range of numbers

+#7.temp.py - converts temparature from celcius to fahreheits and viceverser

-#5.volume_area.py- calculating area and volume of differents shapes using functions
+#8.volume_area.py- calculating area and volume of differents shapes using functions